WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 #### Iniital setup
-BYOD + incremental assembly processing takes place outside of Causemos app due to heavy data processing and higher latency.
+BYOD + incremental assembly processing takes place outside of the Causemos app due to heavy data processing and higher latency.
-This process uses the Prefect infrastructure for task scheduling and runs the `incremental_pipeline.py` script in the anansi project
+This process uses the Prefect infrastructure for task scheduling and runs the `incremental_pipeline.py` script in the `anansi` project

 For full instructions please see READMEs for [incremental pipeline](https://github.com/uncharted-causemos/anansi) and [prefect setup](https://github.com/uncharted-causemos/slow-tortoise/blob/master/infra/prefect/setup.md).